I’ve had an insight in the last 6 months and I have to make an admission:

 The Abundance Fantasy

-When we are told to let go of our scarcity believes and the abundance mindset, we are told a fantasy.
-The pressure to embrace the Abundance mindset, sets us up to feel bad about ourselves, it sets us up for up for failure and shame.
+When we are told to let go of our scarcity beliefs and the abundance mindset, we are told a fantasy.
+The pressure to embrace the Abundance mindset sets us up to feel bad about ourselves, it sets us up for failure and shame.